 Information about the use of technology in the administering of the SAT can be found on this page.
-The SAT is a still a test that is taken in paper-and-pencil format, and students can read about the reasons for this in addition to gaining registration information about the SAT, learning about College Board policies on using technology while taking the SAT, assessing available SAT technology for disabled students, and getting all relevant information on the use of technology while preparing for the SAT.
+The SAT is still a test that is taken in paper-and-pencil format, although it will be available in digital form for international students beginning in 2023 and U.S. students beginning in 2024.
+This page offers students information on gaining registration information about the SAT, learning about College Board policies on using technology while taking the SAT, assessing available SAT technology for disabled students, and getting all relevant information on the use of technology while preparing for the SAT.

 - SAT Scores

 This page includes a brief overview of SAT scoring.
-It covers the complex scoring system of the 2016 SAT, which features composite scores, section scores, test scores, cross-test scores, and subscores.
+It covers the complex scoring system instituted during the 2016 revision of the SAT, which features composite scores, section scores, test scores, cross-test scores, and subscores.
 Students can also find a comparison between the old scoring system and the new, a summary of the reasons for making the essay optional, a discussion of scoring procedures for the 2016 SAT, and a consideration of continued criticisms of the SAT as an assessment.

 - SAT History

-This page covers the history of the SAT from its inception through the latest version of 2016.
+This page covers the history of the SAT from its inception through the latest version, last revised in 2016 but set to undergo further changes beginning in 2023.
 Students can learn about how and why the SAT was created, the founding of the College Board, the association of the SAT with the IQ test and early 20th-century U.S. Army experiments, early versions of the test, the SAT's growth in use and popularity, the SAT and bias, and some of the most consequential revisions to the SAT over the years.
 SAT history shows the test to be responsive to innovations in pedagogical theory, various types of popular criticism, and competition from other standardized tests, especially the ACT.